sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 ### Fast Fourier Transform

 The option price calculation for the Bates model can be efficiently computed using an analytical formula that leverages FFT.
-Following [Carr and Madan, 1999], we apply a smoothing technique to be able to compute the FFT integral.
+Following Carr and Madan [^3], we apply a smoothing technique to be able to compute the FFT integral.
 Recall that the option value is given by

 $$
 C_\tau(k) = spot \cdot \Pi_1 - K e^{-rate \cdot \tau} \cdot \Pi_2